yavook/kiwi-scp/README.md

 ### Create a kiwi-scp instance

-Any directory is implicitly a valid `kiwi-scp` instance using the default configuration.
+Any directory is implicitly a valid kiwi-scp instance using the default configuration.
-To prevent surprises however, you should run `kiwi init` in an empty directory and follow its directions before actually using `kiwi` more.
+To prevent surprises however, you should run `kiwi init` in an empty directory and follow its directions to create a `kiwi.yml` before using `kiwi` more.

 ### Concept

-A `kiwi-scp` instance is a directory containing a bunch of static configuration files.
+A kiwi-scp instance is a directory containing a bunch of static configuration files.
 "Static" there as in "those don't change during normal service operation".
 These files  could be anything from actual `.conf` files to entire html-web-roots.

 Non-static, but persistent files are to be kept in a "service data directory", by default `/var/kiwi`.
 In your `docker-compose.yml` files, you can refer to that directory as **${TARGETROOT}**.

-Start the current directory as a `kiwi-scp` instance using `kiwi up`, or stop it using `kiwi down`.
+Start the current directory as a kiwi-scp instance using `kiwi up`, or stop it using `kiwi down`.
 This also creates kiwi's internal hub network, which you can use as **kiwi_hub** in your `docker-compose.yml` files.

 ### Projects

-A `kiwi-scp` instance usually contains several projects.
+A kiwi-scp instance usually contains several projects.
 A project is a collection of dependent or at least logically connected services, described by a `docker-compose.yml`.
 A well-known example would be webserver + php + database.